 Fluid therapy, whether the fluids are administered through a nasogastric tube or IV, is an important and effective part of treating horses with colonic or cecal impactions.
 If an impaction does not start to break down within 3–5 days, surgery may be necessary to evacuate the intestine and help restore normal motility.

 There is considerable evidence that damage caused by cyathostomins causes colic, diarrhea, and loss of condition, particularly in young horses.
 These signs are seen on a seasonal basis and are synchronous with the emergence of large numbers of encysted larvae into the lumen of the large colon.
 In temperate areas of the Northern hemisphere, the larvae encyst during the winter months and emerge in the late winter and spring, causing ulceration, edema, and inflammation of the mucosa of the large colon.
 This may result in diarrhea, protein loss, weight loss, and mild intermittent colic and fever.
-Horses with cyathostomosis require treatment with larvacidal dosages of anthelmintics such as ivermectin, moxidectin, and fenbendazole.
+Horses with cyathostomiasis require treatment with larvicidal dosages of anthelmintics such as ivermectin, moxidectin, and fenbendazole.
 Some horses require analgesics, supportive care, and proper nutritional support.

 Surgery usually is necessary if there is a mechanical obstruction to the normal flow of ingesta that cannot be corrected medically or if the obstruction also interferes with the intestinal blood supply.
 The latter conditions result in death of the horse unless surgery is performed quickly.
-Occasionally, surgery is indicated as an exploratory diagnostic procedure for horses with chronic colic that have not responded to routine medical therapy.
+Occasionally, surgery is indicated as an exploratory diagnostic procedure for horses with chronic colic that have not responded to routine medical treatment.

 However, not all horses requiring emergency surgery present with these classic findings.
 Some horses with mild or moderate pain may also require surgery, and a judgment must be based on a thorough physical examination and other methods of evaluation, including abdominal ultrasonography.
-Some of the more commonly used indications for surgery in horses with colic include uncontrollable pain; >4 L of fluid reflux from the stomach; no borborygmi on auscultation; peritoneal fluid with increased protein, erythrocytes, and toxic neutrophils; and a tightly distended intestine, displaced colon, or enterolith or foreign body identified on rectal examination.
+Some of the more common indications for surgery in horses with colic include uncontrollable pain; >4 L of fluid reflux from the stomach; no borborygmi on auscultation; peritoneal fluid with increased levels of protein, lactate, erythrocytes, and toxic neutrophils; and a tightly distended intestine, displaced colon, or enterolith or foreign body identified on rectal examination.

 Performing surgery (if indicated) early is critical to success and improves the prognosis for survival.
 Therefore, it is more important to decide whether the horse should be referred to a clinic where surgery could be performed if needed than to determine whether emergency surgery is definitively required.
-It is generally prudent to refer the following types of cases: 1) a horse that responds initially to an analgesic but requires additional analgesic therapy a few hours later, 2) a horse that continues to exhibit signs of pain despite administration of analgesics, 3) a horse that remains painful but has normal peritoneal fluid, 4) a horse with distended loops of small intestine on rectal examination, or 5) a horse with large quantities of fluid removed from the stomach but no distended small intestine palpable on rectal examination.
+It is generally prudent to refer the following types of cases: 1) a horse that responds initially to an analgesic but requires additional analgesic treatment a few hours later, 2) a horse that continues to exhibit signs of pain despite administration of analgesics, 3) a horse that remains painful but has normal peritoneal fluid, 4) a horse with distended loops of small intestine on rectal examination, or 5) a horse with large quantities of fluid removed from the stomach but no distended small intestine palpable on rectal examination.

 Values obtained from several variables are often combined to predict survival in horses with colic.
 Prognostic indicators include pain assessment, intestinal distention, mucous membrane color, and cardiovascular system function.
 Survival rates are highest for horses with mild abdominal pain and are lowest for horses with severe pain.
 Horses with palpable intestinal distention have lower survival rates than horses lacking evidence of intestinal distention, and survival rates are even lower if no intestinal sounds are audible on auscultation of the abdomen.
 Red mucous membranes are frequently associated with endotoxemia, which decreases the survival rate.
-Cardiovascular system function reflects the degree of shock and, therefore, correlates with the prognosis for survival.
+Cardiovascular system function reflects the severity of shock and, therefore, correlates with the prognosis for survival.
 For instance, horses with low systolic blood pressure or a high heart rate have a decreased chance of survival.